M-Sikora/my-personal-website/README.md

 # my-personal-website
 My personal website is my first project in html, css and js.
+I started learning programming in July 2021.